Click on images to enlarge

 A Remembrance and Expression of Gratitude

-A Visual Homage to Thelonious Monk and his music
+A Visual Homage to Thelonious Monk and his Music

-Selected photographs from the Studies Project 1994-2000
+from the Studies Project 1994-2000

 Introduction

-Monk, playing on a ladder, Studies, 3.5" gelatin print
+2 Monk, playing on a ladder, Studies, 3.5" gelatin print

-Monk's Starry sky (road salt), Studies, 3.5" gelatin print
+3 Monk's Starry sky (road salt), Studies, 3.5" gelatin print

 Quirky

 What does that word “quirky” mean?
 Eccentric, peculiar, idiosyncratic, a sudden sharp turn, unpredictable, far out, unconventional.
-That word characterizes not only Monk’s music but also some of his infamous, very odd behavior.
+That word characterizes not only Monk’s music but also some of his infamous, very odd behaviors.
 For example, he often spinned, slowly, in a clock-wise direction -- like a whirling dervish -- while others in his band took solos.

-Monk's Footprints, Studies, 3.5" gelatin print
+4 Monk's Footprints, Studies, 3.5" gelatin print

-How the Monk project came into being
+The Quirky project How it came into being

 Between 1994 and 2000 I had collected a body of miniature Studies photographs that numbered close to a thousand edited prints.
 As thematic groups formed themselves spontaneously during that time, I named the groups according to subject matter, technical and tonal characterizations, conceptual ideas, etc.

 There was a group of photographs I entitled “Quirky Pictures” which until now I had never associated with Monk and his music.
-These were the odd-ball photographs that for the most part defied most of the other categories.
+These were the odd-ball photographs that for the most part defied being placed in most of the other categories.
 The quirky pictures tended to be more abstract or transformative; they might have lacked a nameable subject, or perhaps functioned within a radical tonal range.
 They displayed in one way or another what to me was an unconventional way of seeing photographically.

 Shortly after that conversation, I was working on the web page for my Studies project, and as I was listing all the thematic group titles I could remember for the project . . . the term “quirky pictures” came up again in my mind as one of the thematic titles.
-Excitedly, I looked through all the studies prints I still had in my possession and pulled out a selection of my favorite “quirky pictures” and considered the images in relation to my experience of Monk's music.
+Excitedly, I looked through all the studies prints I still had in my possession and pulled out a selection of my favorite “quirky pictures” and considered those images in relation to my experience of Monk's music.
 The equivalence between images and music worked perfectly for me.

-Monk's creative energy (Thrown Straw-ball) Studies
+6 Monk's creative energy (Thrown Straw-ball) Studies

 Quotes about Monk and his Music

 “Monk told me a note can be small as a pin or as big as the world, it depends on your imagination.”
-Steve Lacy

 “Monk taught us about playing in between the notes.
 He said most guys play either slow, fast or medium--only three tempos, and we’re going to play between the three.”
-Ben Riley, Monk’s drummer for many years.

 “Part of his fantastic power was to be able to absorb anything, use it himself and make it his own.”
-David Amram

 Quotes by Monk